Gavin Lux (11/23/97) is a shortstop who plays for the LA Dodgers. He was the first shortstop chosen in the 2016 MLB Draft and the 20th pick overall.

 A PSA 10 gold version recently sold for $2,025, while a gem mint purple card can be found for roughly $400.

-2016 Gavin Lux Bowman’s Best #B16GL (buy on eBay)
+2016 Gavin Lux Bowman’s Best #B16GL

 The 2016 Bowman’s Best is similar to the other one on our list in some respects.
-Expensive, rare parallels include base refractors, Orange Refractors (#50), Atomic Refractors (#25), Red Refractors (#5) and Superfractors.
+Expensive, rare parallels include base refractors, Orange Refractors (#50), Atomic Refractors (#25), Red Refractors (#5), and Superfractors.
 The back quote reads;

 “Best 2016 game: May 18: Indian Trail (Wisc.)
 High School easily disposed of Arrowhead, 11-4, behind Lux’s two home runs and five RBI.
 MLB.com: “Lux has advanced instincts in all phases of the game.
-His tools are catching up, as he has improved his strength, swing, speed and arm in the last year… [He] should be able to remain at shortstop… He has reliable hands.”
+His tools are catching up, as he has improved his strength, swing, speed, and arm in the last year… [He] should be able to remain at shortstop… He has reliable hands.”

 Trending: Best Roger Clemens Rookie Cards

 The front image features Lux after a successful hit, watching the baseball fly as he’s in mid-sprint.
-There’s a large signature featured at the bottom, along with a hexagonal design along the top of the card.
+There’s a large signature featured at the bottom, along with a hexagonal design on the top of the card.

-While the base card can be bought for around $30, a PSA 10 refractor sold for $348, while a black version sold for $407.
-There’s a good range of options depending on your budget.
+While the base card can be bought for around $30, a PSA 10 refractor sold for $348, while a black version sold for $407, there’s a good range of options depending on your budget.

-Best Gavin Lux Autographed Card
+Best Gavin Lux Autograph Cards

-2020 Gavin Lux Topps Series 1 1985 Autograph Card (buy on eBay)
+2020 Gavin Lux Topps Series 1 1985 Autograph Card

-The Gavin Lux 1985 Topps Series 1 Autograph card features a photo of Lux with a big smile on his face, wearing the storied white Dodgers jerseys.
+This card is created throwback, produced with the simpler designs from baseball cards of the 1980s in mind.
+The Gavin Lux 1985 Topps Series 1 Autograph card features a photo of Lux with a big smile, wearing the storied white Dodgers jerseys.